Virginia vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 - Cavaliers games this season feature an average total of 65.7 points, a number 3.2 points higher than Saturday's over/under.

-- In 2021, games involving the Hokies have averaged a total of 52.8 points, 9.7 fewer than this game's set over/under.
+- The 52.8 PPG average total in Hokies games this season is 9.7 points fewer than this game's over/under.

 Virginia Stats and Trends